Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

 ## MPI

 -   MPI uses a distributed memory paradigm
+    -   MPI is a multi-process model, for which communications between processes are explicit and under the responsibility of the programmer.
     -   Data are transferred explicitly between nodes through the network
     -   OpenMP uses a shared memory paradigm: Data are shared implicitly